University of Western Australia School of Medicine

-The University of Western Australia Medical School is the medical school of The University of Western Australia, located in Perth, Australia.
+The University of Western Australia Medical School is the medical school of The University of Western Australia, located in Perth, Western Australia.
 Established in 1957, it is the oldest medical school in Western Australia, with over 6000 alumni.
 Well known for its research and clinical teaching, the medical school is ranked 8th in the world and 1st in Australia by the 2019 Academic Ranking of World Universities in clinical medicine.
 The medical school is affiliated with various teaching hospitals in Perth such as Royal Perth Hospital and Sir Charles Gairdner Hospital.
 The medical school is also heavily affiliated with the Queen Elizabeth II Medical Centre and its various research institutes.
 The school has prominent researchers and clinicians amongst its faculty and alumni, including Nobel Prize laureates Barry Marshall and Robin Warren (awarded for the discovery of the Helicobacter pylori bacterium); recipients of the Australian of the Year award Fiona Stanley and Fiona Wood; and cancer researcher Richard Pestell.
 The school has produced 11 Rhodes Scholars.